Tidbyt Apps

 The key thing is, you can write apps for it.

-In any case, I'd been thinking I should try and build something for it ever since I got one.
+I'd been thinking I should try and build something for it ever since I got one.
 Now and then, my partner and I will say to each other, "wouldn't it be cool if we could see (thing) on the Tidbyt?"

 I do computers, let's do this.